vankoto2/react-spa/README.md

 You have a home and create button.
 When you create a new blog the blog is automatically send in the preview home screen.
 And we have details of each post.
+In the create page you have validations with html required.
+You need to fill everything.

 ## Style Guide
 Airbnb standards